AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 1. **Analyze the delivery**: this step lets you prepare the messages to deliver.
 Refer to [Analyzing the delivery](#analyzing-the-delivery).

-   Available validation modes are detailed in [Changing the approval mode](../../delivery/using/steps-validating-the-delivery.md#changing-the-approval-mode).
+   The rules applied during analysis are presented in the [Validation process with typologies](#validation-process-with-typologies) section.
+The available validation modes are detailed in the [Changing the approval mode](#changing-the-approval-mode) section.

 1. **Send proofs**: this step lets you approve content, URLs, personalization fields, etc. Refer to [Sending a proof](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof) and [Defining a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).

->[!CAUTION]
+>[!IMPORTANT]
 >
 >Both these steps must necessarily be carried out after each modification on the message content.